Last updated 3.14.19

 A requirement that confessions be videotaped, rather than simply allowing suspects to sign confessions written by investigators.

-- Capital trials continue in North Carolina, but juries have sentenced only a single person to death since 2014.
-In three of the past four years, there have been no new death sentences.
+- Capital trials continue in North Carolina, but juries have sentenced only two people to death since 2014.
+In three of the past five years, there have been no new death sentences.

 - By comparison, in the 1990s, 20 to 35 people were sentenced to death each year in NC.